EGI-Federation/documentation/content/en/users/tutorials/data-transfer-object-storage/_index.md

 ## Overview

 This tutorial describes the EGI Data Transfer using FTS transfers services and WebFTS.
-In the following paragraps you will learn how to:
+In the following paragraphs you will learn how to:

-- use the [FTS](#Using-the-WebFTS-Data-Transfer-interface) command-line client
+- use the [FTS](#fts-client-usage) command-line client
-- use the [WebFTS](#FTS-client-usage) web interface
+- use the [WebFTS](#step-6-web-interface) web interface

 to perform data transfers between a Grid storage and object storage or between two object storage.